parimal-art/swipe_parimal/README.md

 # AI Interview Assistant

-An AI-powered interview assessment platform built with **React, Redux Toolkit, and Tailwind CSS**.
+An AI-powered interview assessment platform built with **React**, **Redux Toolkit**, and **Tailwind CSS**.
 It provides a **Candidate view** for taking timed interviews and an **Interviewer Dashboard** for managing question sets and monitoring candidate results.

-This implementation runs **entirely in the browser (frontend-only)**.
-No backend server is required.
-All data is stored locally in Redux state and persisted with IndexedDB via `redux-persist`.
+This application uses **Supabase** as its backend, handling all data storage and functionalities.
+This ensures that data is persistent and accessible across different sessions and devices.

 ---